liebenA/quic-client/README.md

 It measures throughput and multi-stream performance under different load conditions, helping assess QUIC reliability and efficiency.

 This client can be easily installed on **any Linux distribution** and on **macOS (Intel & Apple Silicon)**.
-Once installed, it automatically runs performance tests every hours using a scheduled cron job.
+Once installed, it automatically runs performance tests every hour using a scheduled cron job.

 ---